 Transparent policy making – cooperative MRV platform in the Caribbean

-MRV is an important foundation for policy-making within the framework of the Paris Agreement.
+Measurement, Reporting, and Verification (MRV) is an important foundation for policy-making within the framework of the Paris Agreement.
 The project is establishing a “Caribbean Cooperative MRV Hub (CCMRVH)” to create greenhouse gas inventories, assess climate mitigation measures and track progress towards national climate targets.
-The platform will bring together experts from different countries and create regional institutional prerequisites for the cross-national use of expert knowledge on MRV.
+The institution brings together experts from different countries and creates regional institutional prerequisites for the cross-national use of expert knowledge on MRV.
 National specialists are developing institutional structures, emission-relevant data structures and drafts for political strategies and international reporting.
-Specialist MRV knowledge is also being improved through training and the project is developing framework conditions for the dissemination and sustainable use of the “Hub”.
+Specialist MRV knowledge is also being improved through training and the project is developing framework conditions for the dissemination and sustainable use of the MRV Hub.

 State of implementation/results

-- The MRV Hub has completed the country-specific MRV System Status Assessments and finalised Capacity Building Reports for all member countries.
+- The MRV Hub completed country-specific MRV system status assessments and finalized capacity building reports for all member countries.

-- Following the country assessment process, the MRV Hub has launched the following sector specific work crews to address high priority needs and gaps: data management systems (DMS), maritime bunker fuel emission estimates, on-road mobile sources, and forestry and other land-use.
+- Following the country-specific capacity building reports, the MRV Hub established the following sector-specific cooperative “work crews” to address needs and fill high-priority gaps: Data Management Systems (DMS), marine bunker fuel emission estimates, on-road mobile sources, and forestry and other land use (FOLU).

-- A call for participation was issued on June 30, inviting regional experts to participate in one or more of the MRV Hub’s work crews (forestry & other land use (FOLU), data management systems and on-road mobile sources).
-Regional experts have begun working alongside MRV Hub staff, ensuring that proposed solutions take into account regional circumstances and capacity building needs.
-There continues to be an opportunity for regional experts to join work crews as candidates are being reviewed on a rolling basis.
+- The first call for work crew participation was issued inviting regional experts to participate in one or more of the MRV Hub working crews.
+Regional experts have continued to work with MRV Hub staff to ensure that proposed solutions address regional circumstances and capacity building needs.
+Regional experts have the opportunity to join working teams as candidates are reviewed through on-going calls for participation.